 To translate a sentence, one must apply critical thinking skills and extreme precision.
-Because Latin is a dead language, it doesn't continue to mutate over time as other spoken language do.
+Because Latin is a dead language, it doesn't continue to mutate over time as other spoken languages do.
 Thankfully, this makes it a fairly regular language.
 The precision used 2000 years ago is still applied today.
-If one works hard at learning this language, soon it will become easy and a fun part of their schoolwork activity.
+If one works hard at learning this language, soon it will become an easy and fun part of their schoolwork activity.
 Not only will their English grammar improve, but lasting diligence in any activity will come naturally.

 How Language Works

 To top it off, Latin provides foundational understanding of how language works.
 A student will learn declensions, conjugations, exceptions, and vocabulary.
 Eventually, this student will begin to see all of these pieces connect in any other language they study.
 If the student later desires to learn Greek for example, they will notice that the basic endings of verbs in that language are conjugated in a similar fashion.
 The same goes for nearly every language out there.
 Thankfully, Latin uses a recognizable alphabet, and provides a base understanding of the language realm.
-Because of it’s extreme versatility, Latin is a beneficial tool for understanding how language works.
+Because of its extreme versatility, Latin is a beneficial tool for understanding how language works.

 Naturally, There Are Skeptics

 Additionally, some say that Latin is not worth studying because it is a dead language.
 When will anyone ever use it?
 With all the diversity of language in America, wouldn’t it be more beneficial to learn Spanish, or German, or Russian?
-Actually, Latin will be used almost everyday—especially when learning a new language.
+Actually, Latin will be used almost every day—especially when learning a new language.
 Latin is everywhere!
-Every time a music piece is played by Beethoven, the words “Solia Deo Gloria” (Glory to God alone) are inscribed at the bottom of the sheet.
+Every time a music piece is played by Beethoven, the words “Soli Deo Gloria” (Glory to God alone) are inscribed at the bottom of the sheet.
 All the great scholars and scientists knew Latin.
 Newton’s Principia, and the Vulgate (the Latin Bible) are completely Latin.
 When a student takes on another language after studying Latin, the similarities between the two languages will be abundant.
 While learning Latin can be difficult and tiring, any other language that one would attempt to learn would be just as difficult, if not much more.
 Latin is great for the beginner.